 An experienced performer of his work, he has appeared all over the world, including New York, London and Paris, and often leads writing and performance workshops.
 He has been poet in residence at the Poetry Cafe, associate writer in residence for BBC Radio 3, and is writer in residence at California State University in 2007.
 His poem, 'Tin Roof', was selected for the 'Poems on the Underground' initiative.

 Malaika Uwamahoro is a spoken-word poet, actress and performer born in Kigali, Rwanda.
-Her poems, in English and French, deal with the Rwandan genocide and with the future of Africa as a continent.
+Her poems, in English and French, deal with the Genocide against the Tutsi and with the future of Africa as a continent.
 Malaika has given performances across the world, including at the United Nations and at the African Union Summit in Kigali in 2016.

 Uwamahoro was born in 1990, four years before the Genocide.
-Because of the instability in the country even then, her mother was forced to flee with her to neighbouring Uganda, where she would stay for the first seven years of her life.
-Since then, Malaika has used art and poetry as a means to tell the stories of the Rwandan genocide and spread a message of hope that these moments will never happen again.
+Because of the instability in the country even then, her mother was forced to flee with her to neighboring Uganda, where she would stay for the first seven years of her life.
+Since then, Malaika has used art and poetry as a means to tell the stories of the Genocide against the Tutsi and spread a message of hope that these moments will never happen again.

 Malaika Uwamahoro has been featured in several films, including Notre-Dame du Nil and LoveLess Generation, and has spoken and performed at the UN headquarters.